Interpretable Clustering: A Survey: The need for interpretable clustering

+These principles can further guide how the quality of interpretability is evaluated in practice.
 To determine the goodness of an interpretable clustering method, or even to quantify it, one must consider the specific interpretable model being used.
 For example, when utilizing decision tree models, it is clear that the evidence used to define each cluster is highly distinctive through the tree's splits, thereby satisfying the basic requirement of uniqueness.
 Additionally, one can measure how easily end users understand the results by examining the structural parameters of the tree~\cite{Piltaver2016}, such as the number of leaf nodes (i.e., the number of clusters) and the average depth of the tree.
 The process from data to clusters is represented by paths from the root to the leaf nodes, with each branching node recording the decision (splitting feature value) that leads to a cluster.
 Using fewer feature values results in more concise interpretable evidence, making it easier for end users to understand and trust the clustering results.